giogina/SpectraMatcher/documentation/README.md

 The white, lower-most spectrum is the experimental spectrum, or a combination of the experimental spectra if multiple are supplied.
 The computed spectra are displayed above, and listed in the left side-panel.
 The right panel provides controls for various plot, spectrum, and matching properties.

-The various ways in which the plot and spectra can be manipulated, including moving, scaling and adjusting the half-width as well as the anharmonic correction scaling factors, are explained in the [Spectra Controls](spectra_controls.md) section.
+The various ways in which the plot and spectra can be manipulated, including moving, scaling and adjusting the half-width as well as the anharmonic correction scaling factors, are explained in the [Plot & Spectra Controls](spectra_controls.md) section.